 “Of course.”
 Xarius sat down.
 “Now what?”
 He asked hesitantly.

 “Now, now we take a tour of your home.”
 Anodyne said as he located the growing tribes.

-Grabbing Xarius by the hair on the back of his head he lifted him from the ground.
-Ascending to the skies he flew erratically across the heated stone.
+Grabbing Xarius by the hair on the back of his head, he lifted him from the ground.
+Ascending to the skies, he flew erratically across the heated stone.
 Its unruly red landscape contrasted with the violet sky that merged at the horizon.
 The red stone started to be broken up as Anodyne flew over the small tribes of people below.
-Their constructions of housing through flesh and bone of those who were weak, now giving the strong relief from the unrelenting suns.
+Their constructions of housing through the flesh and bone of those who were weak now gave them strong relief from the unrelenting suns.

-Anodyne looked upwards to a large flying serpent, crafted from blood soaked bones that were held together by vibrantly coloured plant life.
-The head a large bushel of weeds with eyes at the end of each stalk.
+Anodyne looked upwards to a large flying serpent crafted from blood-soaked bones that were held together by vibrantly colored plant life.
+The head is a large bushel of weeds with eyes at the end of each stalk.
 A set of translucent wings kept it aloft above the worshippers below.